What Percentage Do Real Estate Agents Make

 This is much less than the commission fees you'll pay at closing.
 Most real estate agents work through a brokerage, such as Keller Williams, Coldwell Banker, or RE/MAX.
 Because brokerages cover certain overhead costs, agents must pay them part of their commission after the sale closes.

 An agent's exact take-home pay depends on the agreement they've worked out with their brokerage.
-More experienced agents generally keep higher percentages of their commission than less experienced ones.
+More experienced agents generally keep higher commission percentages than less experienced ones.

 Can you negotiate realtor commission?